NineInchNade/CV/README.md

  * I pledged to donate over 10% of my income to charity.
  * I helped organize the EA Global Oxford conference with over 300 attendees.

-### Football Referee (May 2011 to October 2013)
+### Football

 I was a football referee through most of my time in high school.
 This taught me a number of valuable skills:

-* high pressure decision making
+* High pressure decision making
-* keeping up confindence in my decisions in the face of angry people who disagree with me
+* Confidence in my decisions in the face of people who disagree with me
-* keeping a cool head in uncomfortable situations
+* Keeping a cool head in uncomfortable situations

 ### Languages